caltechlibrary/mkpage/docs/mkslides.md

 + Apply the default template or use your own
 + Control Layout and display with HTML5 and CSS

-_mkslides_ is based on _mkpage_ with the difference that multiple pages result from a single Markdown file.
+_mkslides_ option is based on _mkpage_ with the difference that multiple pages result from a single Markdown file.
 To manage the linkage between slides some predefined template variables is used.

 + *title* which would hold the page title for presentation
 + *csspath* which would hold the path to your CSS File.